TiberiuTech/Brick-Breaker/README.md

 # About

-Brick Breaker - is a game in which a ball must break all the bricks, when all the bricks were destroyed the game was won.
-With the help of the tutorial you can understand how the game works.
+Brick Breaker - is a game in which a ball must break all the bricks, when all the bricks were destroyed the game was won, with the help of the tutorial you can understand how the game works.

 # Start